DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Inference

 Nevertheless, our network does not take into consideration the time domain, which could help to avoid pose drifts.
 To address this issue, we additionally propose to combine our network with an EKF that has a constant turn rate and velocity (CTRV) motion model.
 The EKF takes the new vehicle pose $\mathbf{p}_{t}$, i.e.~Eq.~\eqref{eq:PoseVeh}, and refines it such that

-where $EKF$ represents the filter.
-At the next time-step, the pose $ \mathbf{p}_{t}^{EKF}$ is used as $\mathbf{p}_{t-1}$ and the process is repeated with new measurements.
+where $\mathrm{EKF}$ represents the filter.
+At the next time step, the pose $ \mathbf{p}_{t}^{\mathrm{EKF}}$ is used as $\mathbf{p}_{t-1}$ and the process is repeated with new measurements.
 An overview of the filter-based inference method is shown in Fig.~\ref{fig:ekf}.

 \definecolor{landmark_rgb}{RGB}{235,72,104}